Compactification of the moduli space of minimal instantons on the Fano threefold $V_4$: Introduction

+Faenzi \cite{Fa} and Kuznetsov \cite{Ku2} generalized the notion of instanton bundles to Fano threefolds and studied instanton bundles on Fano threefolds of index $2$ and Picard rank $1$ using techniques in derived categories.
+Properties of instanton bundles and their moduli spaces on degree $4,5$ cases were investigated in detail in \cite{Fa} and \cite{Ku2}.
+The author \cite{Q} studied compactification of the moduli space of minimal instantons on the degree $5$ Fano threefold of index $2$ by associating such sheaves with quiver representations via the Kuznetsov component.\

+Casnati, Coskun, Genc and Malaspina \cite{CCGM} proposed a general definition of instanton bundles with given charge on any Fano threefold, unifying all previous notions.
+They studied instanton bundles on the blow up $\widetilde{\pP^3}$ of $\pP^3$ at a point in the same paper.
+Henni \cite{He} examined instanton sheaves and their moduli on $\widetilde{\pP^3}$.\\

 This paper is organized as follows.
 In the second section the reader can find some preliminary definitions and results that are used throughout the paper.
-In the third section we classify the instanton sheaves, showing the parallel result as on cubic threefolds holds.
-In the fourth section we connect instanton sheaves to vector bundles on $C$ using derived category.
-In the last section we describe the moduli space of instantons on $V_4$.
+In the third section we classify the semistable rank $2$ sheaves with Chern classes $c_1=0$, $c_2=2$ and $c_3=0$, showing the parallel result to that holding for cubic threefolds.
+In the fourth section we connect such sheaves to vector bundles on $C$ using derived category.
+In the last section we describe the compactification of the moduli space of instantons on $V_4$.